 California University of PA does not set a maximum number of transferable credits.
-To earn a California University of PA degree, 30 of the last 45 credits must be taken from Cal U. In addition, students must complete at least 50% of the major coursework within their department from Cal U, with the exception of intra-system transfer students.
-This is in accordance with the graduation policy as well as the Board of Governors degree requirements.
+To earn a California University of PA degree, 30 of the last 45 credits must be taken from Cal U. In addition, students must complete at least 50% of credits required for the Major from a PASSHE University.
+The degree-granting University may require up to a maximum of 50% of the Major credits.

 - Developmental courses are not transferable.
 Examples of developmental classes are basic math or English.

 - Grades of "D" are not transferable unless they are counted as part of the Academic Passport or if they were completed at a college or university that has an articulation agreement with Cal U.

 - Transferred credits are counted toward your advanced standing at Cal U; however, the grade point average of transfer courses is not calculated as part of your Cal U grade point average.